https://smpl.as/wp-content/uploads/2022/10/flow-image-2-1.svg

 Successful innovation comes from finding a new way to solve a problem or meet a need, creating value for your customers, and improving the bottom line.

-And make no mistake, if you’ve spotted that problem or opportunity, there’s no better person to latch onto it than you.
+And make no mistake, if you’ve spotted a problem or opportunity, there’s no better person to get stuck into it than you.

 As such, you are the ideal person to drive innovation.
 So, back yourself.
 (And remember, if you don’t, how can you expect anyone else to take a gamble on you?)